jollygoodjacob/OpenRES/paper/paper.Rmd

 ## Data Preparation
 There are six required datasets needed prior to the extraction of hydrogeomorphic features along a user's watershed of interest using OpenRES in QGIS:

-- A rasterized mean annual precipitation layer
+- A rasterized mean annual precipitation layer.

-- A digital elevation model (DEM) layer
+- A digital elevation model (DEM) layer.

-- A simplified geology polygon layer
+- A simplified geology polygon layer.

-- A geomorphically corrected stream network layer
+- A geomorphically corrected stream network layer.

-- A valley-boundary line layer delimiting valley bottoms and confining slopes
+- A valley-boundary line layer delimiting valley bottoms and confining slopes.

-- A channel-belt line layer defining the active or recently active channel zone
+- A channel-belt line layer defining the active or recently active channel zone.

 ## Using OpenRES